 Thoughts on Chimichurri Authenticity

 Should a recipe be authentic?
 What does authentic really mean?
 I don’t understand why a recipe needs to be authentic.
 If it is authentic to only add red wine vinegar in this recipe and not lime juice – who cares?
 Authenticity doesn’t guarantee good taste, it guarantees consistency but also lacks innovation.
 If we are never allowed to experiment with new variations, we will never have new ideas.

 Everyone has different tastes.
 If you like your chimichurri with lime juice instead of red wine vinegar, then that’s okay!
 The most important part is that you like the sauce, not somebody else.

 Tips for a Better Steak

-- Let the steak rest at least 5 minutes in a warm place.
+- Let the steak rest for at least 5 minutes in a warm place.
 This is crucial.
 When you let the steak rest, the juices cool and thicken slightly so when you go to slice your steak you don’t have the juices spilling out everywhere.